Search

 This podcast is for all those who love football and also want to improve their English.
 This week, we look at the word ‘thunder’ and how it is used in football.
 Read the transcript of the show below.
 It is a great way for learners of English to practice listening and reading skills.
 You can also check out our massive glossary of footballing phrases here.
 We have hundreds of previous posts and podcasts too on our website.
-If you are a teacher of English, you could use the audio and transcript to provide practice for your students: Try a fill in the blank activity, pick out some key vocabulary before playing the podcast as an audio quiz, etc. All can access these resources for free.
-Let us know if you have any suggestions or questions then you can contact us at admin@languagecaster.com.
+If you are a teacher of English, you could use the audio and transcript to provide practice for your students: Try a fill in the blank activity, pick out some key vocabulary before playing the podcast as an audio quiz, etc. All A can access these resources for free.
+A Let us know if you have any suggestions or questions then you can contact us at admin@languagecaster.com.

 Learn English Through Football